 You should always talk to your health care provider about which types of exercise are best and safe for you, and which ones you should not do or at least modify.
-If you work with a personal trainer or physical therapist, consider this list of questions from the non-profit American Bone Health to determine whether the exercise program they’re developing for you is safe.

 Here is more information on specific activities that you should likely avoid if you have low bone density or osteoporosis.

 Weight-bearing aerobic activities strengthen and slow bone loss in your legs, hips and lower spine.
 And when you pound the pavement on a jog or run, it increases the stress on your bones to provide more strengthening benefits.
 But if your bones are weak from osteoporosis, something as high impact as running can lead to injury or fracture.
 Power walking and walking briskly are much safer and almost as effective, according to the NOF.

 Think jumping rope, jumping jacks, or any other exercises that involves that abrupt and explosive loading or impact when your feet hit the floor.
 Avoid jerky, quick movements as well, suggest experts at the Mayo Clinic; instead choose exercises with slow, controlled movements.